 What has been your biggest challenge, professional or personal, and how did you overcome it?

-I had a problem with depression a couple of years ago, and it was by far the hardest trial I've ever had to face.
-Mentors – like Joseph Hunt, the flight director for Spitzer, and my group supervisors –helped me overcome my issues, as did being honest about my shortcomings and learning the reason I felt the way I did in therapy.
+I had suffered from depression during the beginning of my career, and it was by far the hardest trial I've ever had to face.
+Mentors – like Joseph Hunt, the project manager for NEOWISE and Mars Odyssey, and my group supervisors – helped me overcome my issues, as did being honest about my shortcomings and learning the reason I felt the way I did in therapy.
 Now I am in an extremely healthy place.
 I also believe the stigma on mental health made my journey slightly taboo, but speaking on mental health issues at this level is extremely important because it's something understood by so many people, yet not talked about enough.
 I am sure the more we talk about it as a community, the more people struggling with mental health will feel comfortable enough to seek help.

 Who inspires you?

 My mother immediately comes to mind.
 A single mom of four children, she allowed us to visit every state in the United States, experience a wide variety of interests throughout our childhood, and she created a bastion of love – all on a teacher’s salary.
 Her tenacity and strength are things that will always inspire me during tough times.

 What have been some of your favorite projects to work on?